Skip to main content

 Session

-• They can either set their own unique PINs, or
+• They can set their own unique PINs, or

 • Allow Plivo’s Number Masking API to generate and assign PINs

-For more details on PIN-related parameters, please refer to our session object
+For more details on PIN-related parameters, refer to the session object.

 Interaction